Multiple Sclerosis (MS) Treatment in New Jersey

 • Oral medications: Aubagio, Gilenya, Tecifidera

 We recognize that multiple sclerosis affects multiple domains of one’s health, including mobility, vision, thinking, memory, pain, mood, bladder, bowel and sexual function.
-Our highly specialized team provides a wide variety of services and treatments for multiple sclerosis and is committed to seamless, state-of-the-art care for MS, including:
+Our highly specialized team provides a wide variety of services and treatments for multiple sclerosis patients across New Jersey and is committed to seamless, state-of-the-art care for MS, including:

-The Neuroscience Institutes at Hackensack University Medical Center and Jersey Shore University Medical Center conduct advanced clinical research in pursuit of advancing science and improving outcomes for patients with multiple sclerosis.
+The Hackenack Meridian Neuroscience Institute locations at Hackensack University Medical Center and Jersey Shore University Medical Center conduct advanced clinical research in pursuit of advancing science and improving outcomes for patients with multiple sclerosis throughout the region.

 For more information on our current clinical trials, contact: